MrMontana1889/CE.Domain/README.md

 Think of the ModelingObjects project as where your business objects are located and the DataObjects project contains the classes that are specific to the data source itself.

 There are several classes that need to be added to the CE.Domain.ModelingObjects.Inventory project.
-For the purpose of this blog post, I will get into only a few of them.
-However, the source code for this solution is attached to this blog post so you can download the source and review it in more detail.
+For the purpose of this readme, I will get into only a few of them.
+However, the source code for this solution will be available so you can download the source and review it in more detail.

 Once again, add a new project and name it CE.Domain.ModelingObjects.Inventory.